adamedx/autographps-sdk/ROADMAP.md

 * make connect-graph and new-graphconnection have same arguments or make an alias
 * Set-GraphApplicationConsent, New-GraphApplication parameter renaming to clarify permissions, public vs. confidential: -AppPermissions, -DelegatedUserPermissions, -NoConsent -ConsentUser -ConfidentialClient -PublicClient
 * Remove-GraphApplicationConsent should remove approleassignments
+* Add support for test endpoints by allowing alternate resource for endpoint uri

 ### Postponed